igorabrandao/Data-structures/README.md

 - **Generic tree** => Collection of nodes where each node is a data structure that consists of records and a list of references to its children(duplicate references are not allowed).
 This tree doesn't have constraint related to the number of children

+**Hashmap** => Unordered map is an associative container that contains key-value pairs with unique keys.
+Search, insertion, and removal of elements have average constant-time complexity.

 ## Ways to contribute

 You can help us to make this projet even better :rocket:.
 Here are the ways you can contribute to this project: